 I am a researcher of international relations, interested in the domestic sources of the international conflict, as well as the psychology of war.
 In particular, I am interested in developing theories that model conflict as a consumption good.
 I also study the application of experimental methods in political science, especially experiment designs based on formal model and designs that explore causal mechanisms.
 I am a Ph.
 D. student at the University of Wisconsin-Madison’s Political Science Department.

 Currently, I am working on projects exploring the role of counter-empathy (the enjoyment of adversary harm and displeasure with other nation’s success) in the contexts of security bargaining and power transition.

 Previously, I was an analyst at the Program on Political Violence, Chicago Project on Security and Threat, the University of Chicago.
-I was a research intern at the International Crisis Group (ICG), the Australian Institute of International Affairs (AIIA), an ANIP researcher at the Sea Power Center – Royal Australian Navy, and a guest correspondent of China Radio International.
-In addition, I have been a contributor to the Australian Strategic Policy Institute’s (ASPI) Strategist, The National Interest Website, and Shanghai-based ThePaper.cn.
+I have also worked on a number of independent and team research projects at the International Crisis Group (ICG), the Australian Institute of International Affairs (AIIA), the Sea Power Center – Royal Australian Navy.
+In addition, I have been an op-ed contributor to the The National Interest Website, Australian Strategic Policy Institute’s Strategist, and Shanghai-based ThePaper.cn.